webbercyt/vision-guidede-pick-place/README.md

 3. check the error of pose estimation (if error is too high, redo 1 to 3)

 * scene localization
-1. find 2d features
-2. segment object with pre-defined mask
+1. recognize and segment object with pre-defined mask
-3. performance point cloud alignment
+2. pose estimation referred to model
-4. guide robot with 3d pose
+3. guide robot with 3d pose